coderafting/humane-time/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/coderafting/humane-time.svg)](https://clojars.org/coderafting/humane-time)
 [![cljdoc badge](https://cljdoc.org/badge/coderafting/humane-time)](https://cljdoc.org/d/coderafting/humane-time/CURRENT)

-A ClojureScript library to produce human readable date-time and intervals.
+A ClojureScript library to help produce meaningful statements out of date-time and intervals.

 ## When to use?
-When you wish to show to your users something like `World war 1 started x years ago, went on for y years, and ended z years ago` rather than saying `World war 1 started on Aug 16, 2016, and ended on Nov 19, 2019`.
+When you wish to show to your users `World War 1 started about 105 years ago, was fought for about 4 years, and ended about 101 years ago` instead of showing `World war 1 started on July 28, 1914 and ended on November 11, 1918`.
 Please see an example of its usage on [WhenInHistory](https://wheninhistory.com).

 More on this in the **Premise** and **Usage** sections below.

 ## When not to use?
-This is not to be used for date-time related computations in programs.
+This library should not be used for date-time related computations in programs.
 Please use one of [cljs-time](https://github.com/andrewmcveigh/cljs-time) or [tick](https://github.com/juxt/tick) for that purpose.

 ## Premise
-It is often difficult for us to relate to plain numbers without any real-life context to them.
-It is the context that make any number meaningful to us.
-For example, it makes little sense to us when we read `this city's population density is xxx`, but if transform this sentence into something like: `the city has capacity to host xxx families, but currently yyy families live there..."`.
-Suddenly we have some context in which we can understand how densly populated the city is.
+It is difficult for most of us to be able to relate to numbers without any real-life references to relate to.
+It is the real-life references that make a number meaningful for most of us.
+For example, this sentence makes little sense to many: `the city's population density is 8000 km-square`.
+However, this might make much sense: `the city has a capacity to host 2 million families, but currently hosts only about 1 million families`.
+Based on this, we can infer how densely the city is populated.

-So, context matters.
-However, context is different for different people.
-The statement `this city's population density is xxx` might be completely fine for someone who is dealing with such numbers on regular basis.
-Similarly, the statement `the city has capacity to host xxx families, but currently yyy families live there..."` might be interepreted slightly differently by someone living in a village than by someone who has spent the whole life in a densly populated city.
-But, at least this second statement does help in understanding the population density to people who are not dealing with such numbers on a regular basis - it's another matter that one person might call this city a densly populated, and another might call it sparsely populated.
-But, with the earlier statement of `this city's population density is xxx`, none of these people can say anything about population density, because they don't have a reference point in their minds to compare to.

-This situation holds true for any kind of measurement, including time.
-The statement `World war 1 started on Aug 16, 2016, and ended on Nov 19, 2019` holds little or no meaning to a normal person, but the statement `World war 1 started x years ago, went on for y years, and ended z years ago` makes much sense.

-This library is an attempt to provide some useful functions to compose such meaningful statements, given historical date-times.
+So, real-life references matters.

-This library represents an idea.
-There are different ways to implement this idea, the implementation provided by this library is just one of them.
+This library represents an idea that can be applied to any measurement context, including time, length, area, or weight.
+There are different ways to implement this idea, `humane-time` offers just one of them.

-While this library focuses on date-time, similar implementations can be achieved for other types of measurements, such as length or weight.

 ## Usage